What Is Hepatitis D?

 If you already have hepatitis B, HDV can make your symptoms worse.

-How Is Hepatitis D Treated?
+Hepatitis D Treatment

 If you have HDV, you may need to see a doctor who works with diseases of the digestive tract, including the liver, such as a gastroenterologist.
-Doctors called hepatologists specialize even further and treat only liver disease.
+Doctors called hepatologists to specialize even further and treat only liver disease.

 There’s no cure yet for HDV.
 Until doctors come up with better options, the drug prescribed most often is pegylated interferon alfa (peg-IFNa).

 Doctors aren’t sure how long treatment for HDV should last.
 You may need to take peg-IFNa for a year.
-If a blood test still shows a certain amount of the virus in your body, your doctor may suggest that you stay on PEG-IFNa for up to one more year.
+If a blood test still shows a certain amount of the virus in your body, your doctor may suggest that you stay on PEG-IFNa for up to 1 more year.